The Duet 3 Expansion 3HC supports the following:

 |0||yes||yes||no||Can be used with I2C from v1.01 onwards 1|

-1 Note, to use IO 0 with I2C the protection bypass resistor must be fitted to bypass the 10K series resistor.
+1 Note: to use IO 0 with I2C the protection bypass resistor must be fitted to bypass the 10K series resistor.
 If this is fitted then IO0.in is no longer protected sufficiently against over voltage/over current.
+Also note that RepRapFirmware does not currently support I2C on Duet 3 boards.

 VIN in the range 12V-48V (12V-32V v1.01 and earlier) must be provided to the Duet expansion board.
 The board produces onboard 12V, 5V and 3.3V, from VIN (12V will not be produced if only 12V is provided as VIN).